 - Use food toys.
 They’ll encourage your puppy to eat by making a picnic out of it.

 78. Avoid repeating cues

 Dogs respond to cues quite remarkably.
 Once having taught your puppy to do something on cue, say the cue just once and wait.
 Especially in the early days, they need this extra thinking time to connect the dots.
 When they do the task correctly, give them a yummy reward.

 PRO TIP: Make a list of your puppy’s “cue dictionary” and hang it somewhere visible around the house, so your family always knows the right words to use.

-Routines are key for polishing all the essentials puppies need to become clever and easy going dogs.
+This is a key new puppy tip that should be implemented from day one.
+Routines are key when looking after a puppy.
+They’re great for polishing all the essentials puppies need to become clever and easy -going dogs.
 The structure of knowing when they will eat, sleep, play and toilet provides puppies confidence to take on the world, as they can predict what is going to happen in the future.

 Little fortune tellers, them.

-The absence of routines is code for having accidents, and you never really feeling like you’re in control of your puppy’s day to day needs.
+The absence of routines is code for having accidents, and you never really feel like you’re in control of your puppy’s day to day needs.
 But that’s easily avoided: Just stick to a routine.
-Unlike the New Year’s resolutions we don’t stick to (but do all right either way), there is one thing where consistency is key – when it comes to puppy training.
+Unlike the New Year’s resolutions, we don’t stick to (but do all right either way), there is one thing where consistency is key – when it comes to puppy training.

 However, socialisation must be carried out with care (especially if they haven’t had their vaccinations yet) so that we don’t expose them to unnecessary risk of disease.